kloppen/bib-git/README.md

 git push -u origin master
 ```

-If some of you attached files have the extension `PDF` or `Pdf` or are different types of binary files, make sure that you set git-lfs to track those extensions toon.
+If some of you attached files have the extension `PDF` or `Pdf` or are different types of binary files, make sure that you set git-lfs to track those extensions too.

 When you update your library, use the normal commit/push workflow that you
 would with any other git repo.